 Craig Estimator was created by Ondrej Sebek and Pavel Sebek.

 Just download the file containing the program from Download page, unzip it, and run it on your computer.
+Currently, we provide two versions of the program:

 Capture-recapture expriments (also called mark-recapture or capture-release-recapture experiments) are experiments, where an observer catches animals, marks them, and immediately releases them.
 Then he catches animals from the same population again, records marked individuals, and marks unmarked indiviuals.
 In his paper, C. C. Craig (1953) has formulated six methods for estimating population size of insects from capture-recapture data.
 Craig Estimator uses the first of these methods, Method 1 (hereafter referred as Craig’s model).